cloudmesh/classes/_sources/lesson/tech/docker.rst.txt

 Docker Basics on FutureSystems
 ===============================================================================

 Docker is an image-based resource isolation software by using operating system level virtualization.
 Docker host runs software containers which deploy applications with its environments.
 You can easily share your application using Docker container across different platforms or operating systems.
 This section, we introduce basic commands of ``docker`` to explore Docker software on FutureSystems.
-In the next section, we will explore advanced use of ``docker`` with Cloudmesh on FutureSystems.
+In the next section, we will the explore advanced use of ``docker`` with Cloudmesh on FutureSystems.

 Overview
 -------------------------------------------------------------------------------